7 Reasons NOT to use Hootsuite

 For some of you, Hootsuite might be the perfect tool.

-In fact, many people have read this article and have become Hootsuite users.
+Many people have read this article and have become Hootsuite users.

 If you read through my points and don't find that my reasons affect your situation, then Hootsuite could be the tool for you.
-And of course, there are lots of great things about Hootsuite.
+And, of course, there are lots of great things about Hootsuite.
 I still recommend it to some of my clients.

 But this article focuses on the problems and disadvantages and why you might not want to use it.

-The title of this post may sound a little provocative but I aim to be constructive in my criticism.
+The title of this post may sound a little provocative, but I aim to be constructive in my criticism.

 Back in 2012, I wrote this post out of my personal frustrations with it.